Back to Blogs

 SFDR Article 8

-What is SFDR article 6?
+What is SFDR Article 6?

 SFDR Article 6 encompasses transparency of the integration of sustainability risks requiring financial market participants to include information on the following pre-contractual disclosures: